portainer/portainer-docs/docs/source/templates.rst

-    "name": "the name of the environment variable, as supported in the container image (mandatory)", "label": "label for the input in the UI (mandatory unless set is present)", "description": "a short description for this input, will be available as a tooltip in the UI (optional)", "set": "pre-defined value for the variable, will not generate an input in the UI (optional)", "select": "an array of possible values, will generate a select input (optional)" }
+    "name": "the name of the environment variable, as supported in the container image (mandatory)", "label": "label for the input in the UI (mandatory unless set is present)", "description": "a short description for this input, will be available as a tooltip in the UI (optional)", "default": "default value associated to the variable (optional)", "preset": "boolean.
+If set to true, the UI will not generate an input (optional)", "select": "an array of possible values, will generate a select input (optional)" }